pBread/conversation-relay-echo-back/README.md

 # Conversation Relay Echo Back Benchmark

-This project is a minimal Fastify + WebSocket server that integrates with **Twilio Conversation Relay**.
+This project is a minimal Fastify + WebSocket server that integrates with Twilio Conversation Relay.
-Its purpose is to **perform an echo‑back benchmark**: whatever you say during a call is transcribed, then echoed back as synthesized speech.
+Its purpose is to perform an echo‑back benchmark: whatever you say during a call is transcribed, then echoed back as synthesized speech.

-This simulates the **audio pipeline of a voice agent** and helps you observe the **latency of STT (speech‑to‑text), TTS (text‑to‑speech), and the voice network** end‑to‑end.
+This simulates the audio pipeline of a voice agent and helps you observe the latency of STT (speech‑to‑text), TTS (text‑to‑speech), and the voice network end‑to‑end.

 ## Getting Started